 For over 20 years, he's been telling them through the lenses of his still and video cameras, as well as pen and paper.

 As a network cameraman, he covered some of the biggest news stories in our lifetime, including 9-11 at ground zero, Hurricane Katrina and the war in Iraq.
-While with NBC News, Dan traveled aboard Air Force One with Tom Brokaw, covered the Olympics in Torino, Italy and followed Barack Obama's presidential campaign with Brian Williams.
+While with NBC News, Dan traveled extensively throughout Europe, Asia, and the Middle East.
+In between, he covered politics and specials; traveling aboard Air Force One with Tom Brokaw, the Olympic Games in Torino, Italy and following Barack Obama's presidential campaign for the Today Show.

-Dan has also worked on international documentaries, satellite media tours, video news releases, and concerts.
+Dan has also worked on international documentaries, satellite media tours, video news releases, and concerts around the world.
 The A-List of musicians he's worked with covers some of the biggest names in the industry, including Tony Bennett, Sheryl Crow, Aretha Franklin, N’Sync, Natalie Cole, Barbara Streisand, Janet Jackson, Earth Wind & Fire, The Spinners and Stevie Wonder.
-Dan also traveled with Aerosmith on their Honkin' on Bobo Tour in 2004.
+Dan also traveled with Aerosmith for their Honkin' on Bobo Tour in 2004.

 To accompany a domestic violence article I wrote for the Orlando Sentinel (11 March 2012), I shot and edited this video for the Sentinel's web site.
 Captured with the Canon 5D, the piece (an "In-Their-Own-Words" story) features Carol Wick, Director of Harbor House, a Central Florida based shelter for victims of domestic violence, and her description of the R3 app – a social media tool created to help "Recognize, Respond and Refer."